-Operate this trowel and all associated tools and components in accordance with the manufacturer's instructions.
+Operate this trowel, its components and tools in accordance with the manufacturer's instructions.
 Use of any other tools for stated operation is considered contrary to designated use.
 The risk of such use lies entirely with the user.
 The manufacturer cannot be held liable for damages as a result of misuse.